posicks/mdnsjava/README.md

 }
 ```

-Asynchronously browse for registered services.
+### <a name="async_browse"></a> Asynchronously Browse for Registered Services.
 The DNSSDListener receives service registration and removal events as they are received.
 To locate services that were registered before starting the browse operation us the [Lookup (Resolve) Services](#lookup-service) process described above.

 ```
 String[] serviceTypes = new String[]